 As you can see, each key result has a timeline or deadline associated with it.
 Those deadlines range from one year out to three years out.
 That’s because this example comes from a three-year strategic plan.
-Unlike the “traditional” (tech-oriented) approach, which hinges on setting OKRs every single quarter, nonprofits should be open to setting them on a time scale ranging from one year (most common for nonprofit marketing and fundraising plans) to three years (most common for nonprofit strategic plans).
+Unlike the “traditional” (tech-oriented) approach, which hinges on setting OKRs every single quarter, nonprofits should be open to setting them on a time scale ranging from one year (most common for nonprofit marketing and fundraising plans) to three or even five years (most common for nonprofit strategic plans).
 That sort of schedule syncs up best with how most nonprofits typically work, and the timeframe most nonprofit strategic plans should be developed for.
 But don’t worry, using a longer time scale for setting OKRs doesn’t need to hold you back from evolving with the times or working with agility.
 We’ll discuss that more in Part 4: How to Manage OKRs.

 Part 2: How to Choose Pillars

 Pillars are typically set in strategic planning sessions, marketing planning sessions, or fundraising planning sessions through an in-depth exploration and discussion among your organization’s leadership staff or planning committee.

 But before those groups can go to work at choosing a few pillars around which their plans will focus, they need to capture input from your organization’s many diverse stakeholders, from its program participants, to its donors, volunteers and board members.
 This is the central tenet of our Shared Power Strategy™ philosophy, which you can learn more about here.